vmakaa/vmakaa.github.io/pwn-counter/HTB Boxes/Orion.md

 ## Disclaimer

 I did not solve this box on my own.
-I had to use [0xdf's amazing writeup](https://0xdf.gitlab.io/2026/07/14/htb-orion.html#shell-as-www-data) and some AI every step of the way, but I am glad I did because I learned soem genuinely useful info when it comes to Web Exploitation and Web Infrastructure.
+I had to use [0xdf's amazing writeup](https://0xdf.gitlab.io/2026/07/14/htb-orion.html#shell-as-www-data) and some AI every step of the way, but I am glad I did because I learned some genuinely useful info when it comes to Web Exploitation and Web Infrastructure.

 ## Recon